jbfink/acrl-git/acrl-git.md

 A lot of version control systems work like Dropbox.
 [Subversion](http://subversion.apache.org/) is the most popular one and it, like Dropbox, requires that you have a central place to put files.
 Unlike Dropbox, there is no single Subversion company that runs a repository; you can put a Subversion server on your own machine.
 But in other respects it is largely similar -- your friend again needs to be able to reach your Subversion server to be able to read your files.
 Having one *workflow* like this has a distinct advantage -- one workflow means one way of doing things and cuts down on confusion -- but the moment you have an unusual workflow you'll find yourself working against the system rather than with it.

+If you're a serious Dropbox wonk, you've probably noticed that Dropbox keeps the last ten or so saves of each file -- handy if you nuke something and need to go back to an earlier revision.
+But if you're a compulsive saver, you'll quickly run out of those last ten revisions.
+Any modern version control system will keep *every single revision* ever made to a project, so going back to any point in development is easy.

 A decentralized version control system, like [git](http://git-scm.com), [Bazaar](http://bazaar.canonical.com), or [Mercurial](http://mercurial.selenic.com), doesn't need a central repository.
 A decentralized version control system can be run entirely locally, without sharing files at all, or it can be run in a manner similar to a centralized one.